jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/0 - hPrologue.md

 Whichever color wins an election today and writes the rules, regular people still pay taxes, have a mortage, drive in traffic, don't sleep enough, buy unhealthy food, watch climate change, over pay for questionable education, can't understand their health insurance, get abused by unhappy customers, work unpaid overtime, don't know their health records, are micro-managed, and hope a job we likely hate isn't downsized or outsourced.

-Under blue or red rules, our lifestyle stays the same, because the tools in which we live our lives, like suburban homes, gas cars, call centres, paper based tax forms, mass produced unhealthy food, television for entertainment, an increasing education industry, and everything else in suburban America and Canada, stays the same.
+Under blue or red rules, our lifestyle stays the same, because the tools in which we live our lives, stay the same.
+Blue and red rules promote a suburban, 9-5, way of life.
+That means single detached homes homes, gas cars, call centres, paper based tax forms, mass produced unhealthy food, television for entertainment, an increasing education industry, and everything else in suburban America and Canada sprawl.

-The rules, no matter what color, don't control us.
-The tools we live our life with do.
-And nothing changes between red and blue, because neither's philosophy, from conservatism to progressivism, capitalism to marxism, is about putting new tools into our hands.
+Neither red and blue can improve middle class lives, because their philosophies, from conservatism to progressivism, capitalism to marxism, does not put new tools into our hands.

 It's not their fault.
 All of them were invented before we had many tools.
 Horse and carriages, ships pushed by wind, the moon as a nightlite, were common tools when red and blue were born.
 Think of it, their philosophical fathers like Adam Smith, Edmund Burke, John Stuart Mill, Karl Marx, never turned on a light-bulb, watched a movie, wore rubber shoes, touched plastic, flew in a plane, drove a car, made a phone call, opened a fridge, took a picture, used penicillin, had an x-ray, started a motor, or listened to the radio.

 Red and blue philosphies were invented to group society into a massive collection action.
 With red and blue philosophies we came together, industrialized, and built the first rudimentary tools like toilets, gas cars, black and white televisions, and computers the size of rooms.
 The masses needed to be extras, regulated and managed inside massive color coded parties because our tools were few, and couldn't be shared with everyone.
 To their credit, blue and red philosophies at least gave extras a voice in how our tools factories, regulations, and profits, were controlled.
+Even if the voice was one among many in protests and rallies.

 Yet today with live in a world far far away from limited tools.
 Digital tools are so easy to make we can customize them for every person's individual problems.
-Netflix, Lyft, Skype, WhatsApp, 3D printing, bio-monitors, air quality sensors, GPS trackers, Kickstarter, YouTube, Khan Academy, smart watches, GitHub, AirBnB, or Firefox are amazingly powerful new tools that are so easy to make, we don't need to fight to control them, but fight to spread them.
-We can't, because the rules of old philosophies based on fighting over, not sharing, tools.
+Netflix, Lyft, Skype, WhatsApp, 3D printing, bio-monitors, air quality sensors, GPS trackers, Kickstarter, YouTube, Khan Academy, smart watches, GitHub, AirBnB, or Firefox are amazingly powerful new tools that are so easy to make, we don't need to fight to control them, but fight to spread and teach them.

 Techvolution is a new philosphy about making regular people the hero of their own story.
 By empowering them with new tools.

 With Techvolution, you wont fight political battles with bristol boards or painted faces.
 You'll economically exercise your right to vote, by deciding which tools best solve your problem at home and work.
 Unlike me, you'll never see any gatekeepers, because you won't have to knock at anyone's door asking permission to do what's best for you.

 I'm not talking about an idealic world from storytime.
 This place of sharing tools already exists.
-Wikipedia, YouTube, StackOverflow, GitHub, Linux, Mozilla are only a few examples of the wonderful world of cooperation.
-It's called the open-source community because software is "openly shared" to help create new tools.
+Wikipedia, YouTube, StackOverflow, GitHub, Linux, Mozilla are only a few examples of the wonderful world of cooperation today called the open-source community.
+It's a place where even for profit companies are realie the power of sharing to help create new tools.
 Millions of creators and contributors, designers and coders, are already working and living inside a fundamentally new story that's responsible for our online world.
 I only want to rid our society of old philosophies holding it back, to let these protagonists prosper.

 People often say we're addicted to our phones.
 We aren't.
 We getting to know them.
 They are lightsabres set to destroy the gatekeepers of old philosophies.
 We've just been waiting for a new philosophy to turn them on.
 That's techvolution.

-## Mastering Our Tools With Techvolution
+## INTRODUCTION

 I want to empower you with tools.
 Yet, this is not a book about how to invent tools.
 Amazing books like _Rework_, and _Zero to One_ already do that.
 Nor is it a book about the history of invention. _The Innovators_ does that better than I could dream.
 If you want brilliant critiques of our society, _The Incerto_ and _The Great Degeneration_ are already waiting for you.
 Instead, this is a book about how new tools empower society, and how we can distribute their power to improve the lives of regular people today.